-The modern theory of materials, based on the quantum theory of solids and powerful computational methods, makes it possible to address realistic problems of technological relevance.
-This allows researchers to explain experimental findings in detail and to make predictions of new structures and materials with interesting behavior.
+The physics of materials, based on the quantum theory of solids and enhanced by powerful computational tools, explains interesting experimental findings and can make useful predictions for new applications.

 Research Positions: For availability of graduate and postdoctoral research positions please contact Prof. Kaxiras [kaxiras at physics dot harvard dot edu].
 Qualified persons should send their CV and names of references.
 Harvard University is an equal opportunity employer and encourages applications from under-represented groups such as women and minorities.